vemel/handsdown/docs/handsdown/ast_parser/analyzers/function_analyzer.md

 def visit_AsyncFunctionDef(node: ast.AsyncFunctionDef) -> None:
 ```

-Entrypoint for the analyzer for asyncronous functions.
+Entrypoint for the analyzer for asynchronous functions.

 Visits each node from `node.args`.
 Adds new `ast.expr` entry to `decorator_nodes` for each node